 - R – Read and understand the disclosure and/or sale documents

 Read and Understand the Disclosure and/or Sale Documents

-With this in mind, it is important that you read and understand the OM, and any other information about the investment.
-It is vital that you read the “risk disclosure” in the OM and understand what it means.
+With this in mind, ensure that you always critically assess and understand the OM, and any other information about the investment that is available to you.
+It is also vital that you read the risk disclosure in the OM and understand what it means.

 Evaluate the Risks

-Investing in real estate securities doesn’t mean you’re safe from risks.
+People often incorrectly infer that historical trends, for example, previous increases in real estate value, will continue into the future.
+Investing in real estate securities comes with risks, just like investing in the stock market comes with risks.
 Once you have read and thoroughly understand the nature of the investment, as with any other type of investment, it’s important to evaluate the risks associated with the investment.